mattconners/mattconners.github.io/README.md

 * Python Data Science Handbook, by Jake VanderPlas <a href="https://jakevdp.github.io/PythonDataScienceHandbook/" rel="nofollow"> book and code repository</a>

 #### Machine Learning
-For a deeper understanding of what is going on under the hood, I like:
+For a deeper understanding of what is going on under the hood:
-* The book <a href="http://faculty.marshall.usc.edu/gareth-james/ISL/" rel="nofollow">Introduction to Statistical Learning</a> is just excellent.
-Clear explanations of how ML works and practical examples in R.
+* The book <a href="http://faculty.marshall.usc.edu/gareth-james/ISL/" rel="nofollow">Introduction to Statistical Learning</a> is just excellent. <br>Clear explanations of how ML works and practical examples in R.
-* This excellent repository <a href="https://github.com/JWarmenhoven/ISLR-python" rel="nofollow">Statstical Learning in Python</a>  has redone the labs and exercises in Python.
+* <a href="https://github.com/JWarmenhoven/ISLR-python" rel="nofollow">Statstical Learning in Python repo</a> <br> Has redone Introduction to Statistical Learning labs and exercises in Python.
 * Some articles I've written:
-    * <a href="https://mattconners.github.io/RegressionusingMatrixAlgebra"> How Regression Works- Using Matrix Algebra </a> - a Python notebook description of regression, explained using Matrix Algebra.
+    * <a href="https://mattconners.github.io/RegressionusingMatrixAlgebra"> How Regression Works- Using Matrix Algebra </a> <br>
+    A Python notebook explaining how regression works, explained using Matrix Algebra.
     * How K-means Clustering Works
     * How Decision Tree Classification works
     * How Random Forest Regression Works